MicrosoftDocs/azure-docs/articles/azure-netapp-files/configure-customer-managed-keys.md

 ## Rekey all volumes under a NetApp account

-If you have already configured your NetApp account for customer-managed keys and has one or more volumes encrypted with customer-managed keys, you can change the key that is used to encrypt all volumes under the NetApp account.
-You can select any key that is in the same key vault, changing key vaults isn't supported.
+If you have already configured your NetApp account for customer-managed keys and have one or more volumes encrypted with customer-managed keys, you can change the key that is used to encrypt all volumes under the NetApp account.
+You can select any key that is in the same key vault.
+Changing key vaults isn't supported.

 1. Under your NetApp account, navigate to the **Encryption** menu.
 Under the **Current key** input field, select the **Rekey** link.
 :::image type="content" source="../media/azure-netapp-files/encryption-current-key.png" alt-text="Screenshot of the encryption key." lightbox="../media/azure-netapp-files/encryption-current-key.png":::